Asabeneh/30-Days-Of-React/05_Day_Props/05_props.md

 }
 ```

 As you can see in the above code, we passed only single props to Header component, the welcome props.
 A component can have one or many props.
 Props could be different data types.
 It could be a string, number, boolean, array, object or a function.
-We will cover different kind of props in the next sections.
+We will cover different kinds of props in the next sections.

 ### Different data type props